 Background on the Issue:

-The COVID-19 pandemic has ravaged the United States, with approximately 40 million people infected and nearly 650,000 people dead through August 2021.
-On the front lines of this devastating virus are our nation’s hospitals and health systems, which have collectively cared for nearly 2 million COVID-19 patients since the pandemic began.
+The COVID-19 pandemic has ravaged the United States, with over 70 million people infected and nearly 900,000 people dead through January 2022.
+On the front lines of this devastating virus are our nation’s hospitals and health systems, which have collectively cared for over 4 million COVID-19 inpatients since the pandemic began.
 Mandatory shutdowns of non-emergent procedures to make way for increased demand for COVID-19 care resulted in strained financial and operational resources for hospitals across the U.S. These actions, while necessary, created an unfortunate consequence – significantly reduced patient volumes that altered some hospitals’ payer mixes, especially with respect to the proportion of a hospital’s patients that were insured through Medicaid or Medicare supplemental security income (SSI).
-View the entire Fact Sheet below.

 How Does this Impact 340B Eligibility?